chinmay20cc/MLA-fund-analysis/README.md

 constituencies in Amravati district, Maharashtra — built with Python (Pandas, Matplotlib) and visualized in an interactive Power BI dashboard.

-## ⚠️ About the data in this repo

-This project recreates the structure and analysis approach of a real internship project (District Collector's office), but the dataset here is **not the actual disclosed government data**:

-- District, 8 official constituencies, and the ₹5 Cr/MLA/year MLALAD
-  entitlement are **real, sourced facts**
-- MLA identities are **anonymized** (labeled "MLA - [Constituency]") rather than using real politicians' names
-- Individual work-level amounts, dates, and statuses are **illustrative**, generated to be realistic for portfolio/demonstration purposes

-This is a working proof-of-concept of the analysis pipeline and dashboard design, not a reproduction of confidential or actual disclosed figures.

 ## What's in this repo

 | File | Purpose |